Dugong hunting in Australia: Current practice

 Indigenous people are still allowed to hunt a small number of sea cows; however, this has had little impact on the population, with Indigenous Australians playing a large role in helping preserve the population.
+Common ways that Indigenous hunt dugong is through the use of aluminium dinghies powered by outboard motors.
+A harpoon or more commonly a rifle or shotgun is then used to incapacitate the animal before it is tied up and drowned.
+Another method used tethering dugong calves to the dinghy in order to attract other mature dugongs that can also be killed.

-Other factors, such as metal pollution and human clearance of seagrass, the dugong's main food source, have contributed to the decline.
+Factors, such as metal pollution and human clearance of seagrass, the dugong's main food source, have contributed to the decline.
 However, the current dugong population of Australia is comparatively healthy, and is under limited threat, except in Eastern Queensland.